alatinovic-fh/swen-project/README.md

-such as MonsterTradingCard.java (central game logic), controller (e.g., UserController.java for user requests), data (repositories like UserRepository.java), entity (domain models like Card.java and User.java), exception (custom exceptions like AuthenticationFailedException.java), routing (route configuration through Route.java and Router.java), service (e.g., UserService.java for business logic), and util (e.g., PostgresConfig.java for database setup).
+such as MonsterTradingCard.java (central game logic), controller (e.g., UserController.java for user requests), data (repositories like UserRepository.java), entity (like Card.java and User.java), exception (custom exceptions like AuthenticationFailedException.java), routing (route configuration through Route.java and Router.java), service (e.g., UserService.java for business logic), and util (e.g., PostgresConfig.java for database setup).
-The server directory handles server logic, with Application. java to start the server, RequestHandler.java for handling requests, and Server.java for managing connections.
+The server directory handles server logic,to start the server, RequestHandler.java for handling requests, and Server.java for managing connections.
-Additional subdirectories like http and util provide classes for HTTP protocol and utility functions.
+Additional subdirectories like http and util provide classes for HTTP protocol and utility functions for parsing Requests and Responses.

 ### Layer logic